ApiLogicServer/Docs/docs/Product-Overview.md

 # Instantly Create and Run Database APIs - Flask, SQLAlchemy.
 Customize with Python and Rules.

 Python, Flask and SQLAlchemy are a great foundation for building servers.
-And it's straight-forward to build a single endpoint -- many great courses, articles on building a basic `Hello World` server.
+And it's straight-forward to build a single endpoint -- many great courses and articles on building a basic `Hello World` server.

 But, it's a long way from `Hello World` to a running system, with a full API (filtering, pagination, optimistic locking), a usable UI, integration, etc.  And then there's the business logic, often nearly half the effort.
 There's *got* to be a better way.